em3ndez/tiny-web-server/README.md

 If you were using Spring Framework, you would have `ProductInventory` as `@Singleton` scope (a Spring idiom, not the Gang-of-Four design pattern).
 You would also have `ShoppingCart` as `@Scope("request")`

-In the tests for TinyWeb, we have an example of use that features `endPoint(..)`, `ShoppingCart` and `ProductInventory`
+In the tests for Tiny, we have an example of use that features `endPoint(..)`, `ShoppingCart` and `ProductInventory`

 #### Actual Resolution

-# TinyWeb usage statistics
+# Tiny usage statistics

-TinyWeb provides a built-in statistics capability that allows you to monitor and analyze the performance of your app.
+Tiny provides a built-in statistics capability that allows you to monitor and analyze the performance of your app.
 This feature is useful for understanding the behavior of your application and identifying potential bottlenecks.

-To access the collected statistics, you can override the `recordStatistics` method in your TinyWeb server implementation or instantiation.
+To access the collected statistics, you can override the `recordStatistics` method in your Tiny server implementation or instantiation.
 This method is called after each request is processed, and it receives a map of statistics that you can log, store, or analyze as needed.

 Example:
 ```java